Robert Atherton (civil servant): Family background

 His third son, Edward Newnham (1831–1907), began his career in the C.C.S in 1851, obtaining a Writership in 1853, and retired in 1883 after 32 years’ residence without a break on the island and had served as A.G.A in Kurunegala.
 He spoke Tamil and Sinhala fluently.
+His son, Edward took over the Mayfield estate, which remained in family hands until it was sold in 1907.

 In 1869, in what became known as the "Mannar fracas", Edward was found guilty for illegally interfering with a case and of insubordinate conduct.
 He was demoted, and sent to Colombo to perform the role of landing surveyor.
 Edward relocated to England and died in Weymouth in 1907.
 At the time of his father's death he was a writer to the Government Agent (G.A) in Jaffna, his place of birth.

 His two sons, Robert and Edward were widely respected by the people of Batticaloa that they were spoken of generally by the local community as "Bob Pillai" and "Ned Pillai".
 Pillai meaning "Child of King" (Prince) in Tamil.

 His eldest daughter was Eleanor Burleigh Atherton (1833–1893), who married Dr James Cornish Sortain M.D. on 24 July 1854 in Batticaloa.
 Sortain was the brother of the nonconformist minister, Joseph Sortain.
 Sortain was a well known planter, medical physician and philanthropist, and the first to cultivate coconuts in the early 1840s.
 As Mrs Sortain, she took over the Tannamunai estate.
 Eleanor gave birth to 2 sons after her fathers death.
+His son in law was much respected by the people of Batticaloa, since he was intimately connected with the first systematic cultivation of the coconuts in the early 1840s.